zachdrummond/password-generator/README.md

--Added prompt messages to ask the user for input -Created arrays with lowercase and uppercase letters, numbers, and special characters -Added if statement if the user cancels everything -Created a for loop that iterates through lowercaseArray to add lowercase letters to the password string
+-Added prompt messages to ask the user for input -Created arrays with lowercase and uppercase letters, numbers, and special characters -Added if statement if the user cancels everything -Created a for loop that iterates through the arrays to add their elements to the password string

 # 03 JavaScript: Password Generator